LLMBuddyDev/blog-buddy/README.md

 - Secrets are loaded from env vars or Streamlit secrets via `company_config.py`
 - Keep `blog_prompt_template.txt` and `technical_links.json` in the repo root for the app to find them
+- Company contexts are stored per workspace key in `user_contexts/` (ignored by Git)